 So as long as P2P is permitted, a VPN is very effective at protecting your privacy while downloading.

 For a more in-depth look at how VPNs work, please check out VPNs for Beginners – What You Need to Know.
-For a more in-depth guide to using a VPN while torrenting, check out 5 Best VPNs for Torrenting.
+For a more in-depth guide to using a VPN while torrenting, check out Best VPN for Torrenting guide.

 BitTorrent protocol encryption